mt-empty/workflow/Readme.md

 - [ ] Make it distributed
   - [ ] Add support for multiple engines
     - [x] Add a testing environment with multiple engines using docker compose
+    - [ ] On adding workflow, copy workflow yaml file and associated scripts to the engine container, or find a more elegant solution
     - [ ] Distribute workflows to engines based on the round robin algorithm
-  - [ ] Automate container deployment using Ansible
+  - [ ] Automate container deployment using
+    - [ ] Kubernetes
+    - [ ] Ansible

 ---